Dibyendu-sk/remote_website_setup/README.md

 - All of the 3 machines connected to the scriptbox machine via SSH client where the username of the machines is "dibx".
   - [root@scriptbox ~]# ssh-keygen
   - [root@scriptbox ~]# ssh-copy-id dibx@web01 && ssh-copy-id dibx@web02 && ssh-copy-id dibx@web03
-- Here we have 2 script
+- Here we have 2 scripts
   - ***multiOs_setup.sh*** : This is the main script which does all of the work.
   - ***remote_execution.sh*** : This is the script through which the **scriptbox** machine will be connected to other three machines **web01 , web02 and web03** and via this the 1st script will export to the machines and will be executed inside the machines.